 - 1/4 cup pine nuts (can be substituted with walnuts, though pine nuts are preferred)

 - kosher salt, to taste

-Combine first 4 ingredients in blender.
+Combine the first 4 ingredients in a blender.
 Blend until paste forms, stopping often to push down basil.
-Add both cheeses and salt; blend until smooth.
-Transfer to small bowl.
+Add cheese and salt; blend until smooth.
+Transfer to a small bowl.
 (Can be made 1 day ahead.
 Top with 1/2 inch olive oil and chill.)